Generalized Orthogonal Procrustes Problem under Arbitrary Adversaries: Main results

+}the GPM with spectral initialization converges linearly to the global minimizer to~\eqref{def:sdr} with probability at least $1-2(n(m+d))^{-1}.$ \end{corollary} We proceed to perform some experiments to see if Corollary~\ref{cor:binary} is tight empirically, and then we will discuss more on the optimality and sub-optimality of our result.

-In this section, we provide numerical experiments to complement our theoretical analysis.
-The goal is to identify the regime of $\sigma$ under which the tightness of~\eqref{def:sdp} holds in solving~\eqref{def:od} under certain statistical models.
-We will run the generalized power method with~\emph{random} initialization $\BS^0$.
-Once the iterates $\{\BS^t\}$ stabilize, we verify its global optimality via convex analysis.
+For the experiments, we will run the generalized power method with~\emph{random} initialization $\BO^0$.
+Once the iterates $\{\BO^t\}$ stabilize, we verify its global optimality via convex analysis.
 More precisely, the algorithm stops if

 or reaches the maximum number of iterations.
-From convex analysis, it is well known that $\BS\BS^{\top}$ is the unique global maximizer to the SDP relaxation if
+We consider $\BO^t$ as an approximate global minimizer if

-where $\BLambda$ is a symmetric block-diagonal matrix whose $i$th block equals $\BLambda_{ii} = \sum_{j=1}^n\BC_{ij}\BS_j\BS_i^{\top}$ and $\lambda_{d+1}(\BLambda-\BC)$ denotes the $(d+1)$th smallest eigenvalue of $\BLambda-\BC$.
+where $\BLambda^t$ is a symmetric block-diagonal matrix whose $i$th block equals $\BLambda_{ii}^t =( [\BC\BO^{t}]_i[\BC\BO^{t}]_i^{\top})^{1/2}$ and $\lambda_{d+1}(\BLambda^t-\BC)$ denotes the $(d+1)$th smallest eigenvalue of $\BLambda^t-\BC$.